Huichol art: Yarn painting and beadwork

 The best known Huichol art is made with modern, commercially produced items such as yarn and small beads.
 The Tepehuánes of Durango adapted the yarn paintings.
 These have replaced many of the traditional materials such as clay, stone and vegetable dyes.
 Making and decorating items with beads did not begin with importation of European glass beads, as it did with a number of indigenous cultures to the far north.
 Techniques for making and using beads have been in place long before that with beads made from bone, clay, stone, coral, turquoise, pyrite, jade and seeds.
 Huichol art was first documented in the very late 19th century by Carl Lumholtz.
 This includes the making of beaded earrings, necklaces, anklets and even more.

 What mostly links the yarn paintings and beaded objects made today is the continuance of the traditional patterns used for centuries to represent and communicate with the gods.
 The use of commercial materials has allowed for the production of more elaborate designs and brighter colors, as well as more flexibility in how traditional concepts are rendered.
 It has also allowed that the production of commercialized folk art along with the production of strictly religious items.

 The commercialization of Huichol art began when a Franciscan priest by the name of Ernesto Loera Ochoa began a Huichol museum at the Basilica of Our Lady of Zapopan just north of Guadalajara.
-One of the artists exhibited here was Ramón Medina Silver, whose work was exhibited and sold at the museum.
+One of the artists exhibited here was Ramón Medina Silva, whose work was exhibited and sold at the museum.
 Medina's work came to the attention of American Peter Furst, who suggested that Ramón represent the traditions and beliefs of his people by pressing colored yarn into a wax and resin-covered baseboard.
 These yarn paintings first appeared in 1962 in Guadalajara and were derived from "nierikas" a small board or disc with a hole or mirror in the center.
 Nierikas were initially produced by shamans to represent visions they experienced while consuming peyote, then left as offerings to the gods in places such as caves, temples and streams.

 These modern yarn paintings quickly proved popular and were imitated.
 They have also developed into complex designs which can take weeks to complete.
 The yarn paintings led to experimentation with other commercially produced materials such as beads, which have taken the place of yarn for many Huichol artisans.
 This beading has been expanded to include the decoration of jaguar heads, masks of the sun and moon and various animal forms.